9dots/9dots.io-pages/OihTZql.md

 ```

 ### EXPLAIN:
-The switch statement takes the readings from the sensor and breaks it into two possible cases.
+With the strategy figured out, students will learn about the the programming blocks required to execute this strategy.
+The **switch** statement takes the readings from the sensor and breaks it into two possible cases, just like the two rules in our strategy.
 For the color sensor, the two cases will be dark and light.
 To set up the switch:

 1. Select the color sensor
 2. Click on compare